-The school will remain part of the county council's coordinated.
+The school will remain part of the county council's coordinated In Year admissions scheme.
 You can make an In Year application online via www.hertfordshire.gov.uk/inyear or request a paper copy from the Customer Service Centre on 0300 123 4043.
 Parents/carers should return the application form direct to the County Council (address on the form).